 The Diocese of Leeds is delighted to welcome several more professional musicians as new staff to the talented team at Diocese of Leeds Music!

-Four new Choral Directors have been employed to work with our schools as the Diocese of Leeds Schools Singing Programme (SSP) expands thanks to a generous grant specifically given for that purpose by the Hamish Ogston Foundation (HOF).
-As well as supporting an enhanced Diocesan SSP, the HOF has partnered with Diocese of Leeds Music to found and support a National Schools Singing Programme (NSSP) across all the UK’s Catholic dioceses.
+Four new Choral Directors have been employed to work with our schools as the Diocese of Leeds Schools Singing Programme (SSP) expands thanks to a generous grant specifically given for that purpose.
+As well as supporting an enhanced Diocesan SSP, the grant has enabled Diocese of Leeds Music to lead a National Schools Singing Programme (NSSP) across all the UK’s Catholic dioceses.

 Will Bruce graduated from King’s College London with a first-class in Music in 2020 and has recently completed his MA in Choral Conducting under the tutelage of Simon Halsey CBE at the University of Birmingham.
 Having worked as a vocalist and freelance musical director in the UK’s two largest cities, William has been fortunate enough to perform on stage, screen and in educational settings, alongside musicians of all ages and abilities.
 Before his appointment as a Choral Director in the Diocese of Leeds, William was the Director of Music for the Guy’s, King’s and St. Thomas’ (Hospitals) Music Society and Guy’s Chapel, King’s College London, and regularly returns to guest conduct performances across the capital city.
 Throughout his studies, William developed his skills under internationally acclaimed choral conductors, including Jeffrey Douma, Amanda Quist, Simon Carrington and Neil Ferris.
 Most recently, he has enjoyed shadowing Simon Halsey with the CBSO Chorus, having formerly been a member of Children’s and Boys’ Choruses during his childhood.
 Whether preparing soloists or choruses for secular or sacred performances, William always aims to inspire others to share in the joy of vocal music.